 What is the average operational life of equipment before major repairs or replacement of the key elements in the system are required?

-Depending on the type of system, overhaul should be carried out after 12-15 years of operation.
-Basically, lifetime of a Automated Parking System is comparable to the lifetime of the building.
+Depending on the type of system, overhaul should be carried out after 15-20 years of operation.

 Can I be sure that nothing will drip on my car (oil, water, etc.) from the vehicle above me?

 What is the cost per space for an Automated / Mechanical Parking System?

 What does it cost to operate a Automated Garage?

 How many people are needed to maintain a Automated Parking System?

 What is the monthly per space cost for ongoing maintenance?